bautrey37/XMG-Fusion-15-Review/README.md

 - Available from Microsoft official site: https://www.microsoft.com/en-us/microsoft-teams/download-app#allDevicesSection

-Problems:
+#### Problems:
-- Microfone does not work in teams.
-The microfone does work on Zoom, so its not a hardware or software problems with my setup.
+- Microphone does not work in teams.
+The microphone does work on Zoom, so its not a hardware or software problems with my setup.
 - Missing some features such as background bluring.

 ### Microsoft ToDo